babylonchain/cli-tools/docs/commands.md

 ## Dump config command

 Some of the commands require a config file to work properly.
-To generate a config file `dump-cfg` command can be used.
+To generate a config file the `dump-cfg` command can be used.

-Command:

 ```shell
 cli-tools dump-cfg --config "./config.toml"
 ```

-will generate `config.toml` file in the same directory as `cli-tools` program binary.
+will generate a `config.toml` file in the same directory as the one the `cli-tools` program binary resides in.

 ## Unbonding processing commands